 - Admission based on a previous academic degree

 - Admission through a committee

 - Admission based on entrance examination

-This admission stream is intended for holders of an equivalent certificate or for holders of a non-equivalent certificate who completed additional studies, as detailed according to their country of origin (link to be updated on 21.1).
+This admission stream is intended for holders of an equivalent certificate or for holders of a non-equivalent certificate who completed additional studies, as detailed according to their country of origin.

 Information about the Psychometric Test, including dates and registration is available on the following link.

 Information about the SAT and ACT is available on the following link.

 The scores required for the various majors are listed on the table on the following link.